Matteotti/Hex-Map-Project/README.md

-This readme file is written by the original author.
+This readme file is written by the original author "catlikecoding".
-This is the website: https://bitbucket.org/catlikecoding-projects/hex-map-project/src/master
+This is his/her website: https://bitbucket.org/catlikecoding-projects/hex-map-project/src/master
+I use this project for my unity studying.